When April R. Mattingly, M.D., walked into her pediatrics rotation as a medical student at the University of Louisville, she knew she belonged.

-Dr. Mattingly is now practicing at the newly opened Norton Children’s Medical Associates – Crestwood office between Walmart and the South Oldham schools’ campus on Highway 329 near Interstate 71.
+Dr. Mattingly is now practicing at the newly opened Norton Children’s Medical Group – Crestwood office between Walmart and the South Oldham schools’ campus on Highway 329 near Interstate 71.

 As a working mom, she understands the scheduling demands on today’s families.

 Both her children — daughter, Gabbi, age 7, and son, Ben, age 4 — have had medical issues of their own.
 When parents come to her with a problem, she is ready to listen and help.